jwadams93/personalSite/README.md

-# Jake Adams - Terminal Personal Website
+# Jake - Terminal Personal Website

-A terminal-style personal website built with React and TypeScript, inspired by nietzschelabs.com.
+A terminal-style personal website built with React and TypeScript.

 ## Features